 - Direct contribution.
 The estimated direct economic contribution consists of direct employment by REITs and the labor income earned by REIT employees.
 The direct contribution also includes regular capital expenditures for existing structures and investment in new structures and the associated temporary construction employment.
 Direct contribution estimates rely on available information from the Internal Revenue Service (IRS) and SEC-filed financial statements. - Indirect contribution (Supplier-related).
 REITs purchase goods and services from other U.S. businesses, supporting employment and income at these supplier businesses.
 REIT expenditures on utilities, telecommunications, landscaping, cleaning, and security, among other goods and services, support sales and employment in these related industries.
-Purchases of these products and services by REITs lead to additional rounds of economic activity as REIT suppliers purchase operating inputs from their own suppliers.
+The indirect economic contribution also includes the employment and income supported by suppliers of REITs, in turn, purchasing goods and services from their suppliers.
 Goods and services imported from abroad are not included in estimates of U.S. economic contributions reported below. - Induced contribution (Related consumer spending).
-The induced economic contribution reflects the additional economic activity that results from consumer re-spending of income earned from REITs and related supplier businesses, including the dividend-funded spending of REIT shareholders and the spending of interest income by REIT bondholders and other creditors.
-When REIT employees, REIT bondholders, REIT shareholders, and employees of businesses indirectly supported by REITs spend their earnings at U.S. businesses (e.g., grocery stores, retailers, movie theaters), they support additional economic activity.
+REITs also support employment and income via consumer re-spending of income earned from REITs and related supplier businesses, including the dividend-funded spending of REIT shareholders and the spending of interest income by REIT bondholders and other creditors.
+That is, the induced economic contribution includes the employment and income supported when REIT employees, REIT bondholders, REIT shareholders, and employees of businesses indirectly supported by REITs spend their earnings at U.S. businesses (e.g., grocery stores, retailers, movie theaters).
 The earnings spent on food at a restaurant, for example, support jobs at the restaurant as well as at farms, transportation companies, and other businesses involved in the restaurant's supply chain.